-We’re consumed with the need to stay plugged in.
-It’s an addiction that remains to be named.
-We limit ourselves to view life through the middle man of the television, laptop or phone screen.
+Are you consumed with the need to stay plugged in?
+Do you limit yourself to view life through the middle man of the television, laptop or phone screen?

 We’ve become squares in a hemispheric world.